Mattel theme park to bring Barbie World to life

 Mattel is launching its first-ever theme park in Glendale, Arizona.
-Mattel Adventure Park will highlight all of its brands like Barbie, Masters of the Universe, Hot Wheels and Thomas & Friends.
+Mattel Adventure Park will highlight all of its brands such as Barbie, Masters of the Universe, Hot Wheels and Thomas & Friends.

 “From rides and attractions that appeal to the tiniest of tots, to a double-looping launch coaster designed for speed, to a flying theater adventure that shoots for the stars – Mattel Adventure Park is built to delight guests of all ages,” the park’s website read.